About Imperial Tutor

 And in this way, it is my great pleasure and honor to support you, dear "Emperor" or perhaps still "Prince" or "Princess," on your path to mastery of this unique ability to restore order and harmony, in our proper role as humans between Heaven and Earth, by sharing what I have learned from the Chinese philosophical and medical classics.

 Founder & faculty

-Sabine Wilms is the author and translator of more than a dozen books on Chinese medicine and specializes in bringing ancient Chinese wisdom to life.
+Sabine Wilms is the author of more than a dozen books on Chinese medicine and specializes in bringing ancient Chinese wisdom to life.
 She is particularly interested in classical teachings on nurturing life (yangsheng 養生), gynecology and reproductive health, pediatrics, and how to fulfill our human role of “harmonizing heaven and earth.”
 In addition to writing, translating, and publishing her work through her company Happy Goat Productions, she lectures at conferences and schools around the world and mentors students through her program ImperialTutor.com.
 With a strong academic background in early Chinese philosophy, medicine, and religion, she is known for her historically and culturally sensitive approach to Chinese Medicine but also for seeing it as a living, effective, ever-changing, and much needed response to the issues of our modern times.
 She lives happy as a clam on magical Whidbey Island near Seattle.
 Sabine's CV is found HERE.

 Scott Tower-Maloney, L.Ac., Dipl.Ac.